harshit-mishr/weather_app/README.md

 Location-Based Weather: The app uses location-based services to provide users with the weather conditions and forecast for their location

 Technologies Used
-The weather app may use a combination of technologies such as HTML, CSS, JavaScript,React Js, and APIs to provide users with weather information and forecasts.
+The weather app may use a combination of technologies such as HTML, CSS, JavaScript, React Js, and APIs to provide users with weather information and forecasts.